Collection Sevenoaks Cine Society

 Birthday For Peter

 A fictional film in which Peter, a young boy celebrating his birthday, is abducted on his way home from school.
-The horrible events turn out however only to be in his mother's dreams.
+The horrible events turn out however only to be a bad dream.

 The China Changeling